Harlem YWCA: Premises and activities

-The organisation initially rented premises and mainly provided bible-study and a Sunday evening religious service.
+The organization initially rented premises and mainly provided bible-study and a Sunday evening religious service.
 However, the founders responded to the demand and obvious need for secular support as well.
 In 1921 it re-opened in a purpose built building at 137th Street and Lenox Avenue after previously occupying rented premises.
 This building, funded by the Rockefellers, set a high standard for the YWCA.
 The building had a large cafeteria in the basement.
 The ground and first floor had an information desk and offices as well as reception, meeting and teaching rooms.
 On the higher floors there were a gymnasium with showers and a locker room as well as a laundry.
 There was a swimming pool on the fourth floor.
 An adjacent building provided the accommodation rooms for residents.
 By 1926 the Emma Ransom House could accommodate over 200 women and included a roof garden with lighting.
 There was some tension between the rules and well-meaning supervision provided for residents and their wish for an independent life.
 Later on, an annex was built providing more classrooms and a trade school was developed.
 Over 3000 students were enrolled by 1943.
 By 1947 the Harlem YWCA employed over a hundred people.

 The Harlem YWCA provided training in domestic work in areas such as cooking and sewing, as well as how to balance the need to work with a successful home life.
 These skills made the women more competitive in the job market.
 In 1923, to expand the range of training, Emma Shields Penn was employed to lead the trade school.
 She had been employed previously at the U. S. Department of Labor.
 She expanded training into business skills such as shorthand, dictation bookkeeping and business English, as well as a beauty school and more domestic service skills.
 Madame C. J. Walker, the first woman to be well documented as a self-made millionaire in the USA, had been a member of the Harlem YWCA's management committee until her death, and her success through her beauty products company provided an example of a very successful woman.
 There was also a programme of cultural courses, with the content changing depending on their popularity and the availability of lecturers.
 It later expanded into nursing studies, that offered a formal state qualification including practical placements in hospitals from around 1939.
 The Harlem YWCA also opened an employment bureau from the mid-1930s and members of the organisation's committee began to promote better employment conditions, particularly for domestic staff.
 These employment-related activities were led by the then membership secretary Anna Arnold Hedgeman (who resigned in 1933).
 She also expanded the series of career and inspirational lectures, and was able to book women such as Mary Church Terrell, Charlotte Hawkins Brown and Maggie L. Walker.